adriandoonan/improv-toolbox/src/content/exercises/cliffweb-deal-based-training-wheels-pretty-flower.md

 ---
-name: "Deal based training wheels pretty flower"
+name: Deal based training wheels pretty flower
-purpose: "Characters"
+purpose: Characters
-shortDescription: "Dig into characters before a scene gets going and restart with a deal to hold on to"
+shortDescription: Two people start a scene and then after a few lines we pause to figure out what each character's deal is.
-description: |
-  Two people start a scene and then after a few lines we pause to figure out what each character's deal is.
+description: Two people start a scene and then after a few lines we pause to figure out what each character's deal is.
 Restarting the scene with focus and something to hold on to.
-focus: "Characters"
+focus: Characters
 tags:
-  - "Characters"
+- Characters
-  - "Game"
+- Game
-source: "cliffweb"
+source: cliffweb
 credit: Annoyance
 ---